 - Imitative behavior – Developing new techniques and skills by observing the positive behaviors of both the counselor as well as other group members

 - Cohesiveness – Experiencing a sense of purpose and validation by sharing the therapeutic experience with others

 - Catharsis – Feeling a reprieve from emotional pain by openly sharing one’s struggles with other individuals

-If you or someone you care for would like to learn more about the therapeutic interventions and other treatment options we offer, please contact the intake team at Willamette Valley Comprehensive Treatment Center today.
+If you or someone you care for would like to learn more about the therapeutic interventions and other treatment options we offer, please contact the intake team at Salem Comprehensive Treatment Center today.